IamRdEad/HiraganaGame/README.md

 the GUI of the game was implmented using java Swing library and JFrame.

-the game is a small window game with a letter that is shown to the player the player enters the name of the letter and and pressing the check button once the player is done press the end button to get feedback on how he did.
+the game is a small window game with a letter that is shown to the player the player enters the name of the letter and press enter if the player was wrong he gets a message. once the player is done press the end button to get feedback on how he did.

-for now only 10 letters are implmented
-TODO: add more letters.
+TODO: add dakuten letters.
 TODO: add a player feedback for weak letters.

 may be added in the future: